couldnotthinkofusername/FileGen2BETA/README.md

 ## 📋 What is FileGen2?

-**FileGen2** is a modern, web-based document summarization tool that leverages advanced transformer-based AI models to automatically extract key information from DOCX and PDF documents.
+**FileGen2** is a simple web based summarization tool that leverages BART Model to automatically extract key information from DOCX and PDF documents upto 10MB.
 Built with **Streamlit**, it provides a beautiful, intuitive interface that requires zero coding knowledge to use.

-Simply upload a document, click summarize, and get a concise summary in seconds.
-Perfect for researchers, students, professionals, and anyone dealing with large volumes of text.
+Simply upload a document, click summarize and get a concise summary in seconds.
+Perfect for researchers, students, professionals or anyone dealing with large volumes of text.

-### 🎯 Core Mission
+### Core Mission
-*Make document summarization accessible, fast, and intelligent for everyone.*
+*Make document summarization accessible and fast for everyone.*

 ---